Lectures on LHC Physics: Higgs physics

 Understanding the nature of electroweak symmetry breaking --- or slightly more specifically deciphering the Higgs mechanism --- is the main goal of the ATLAS and CMS experiments at the LHC.
 Observing some kind of Higgs boson and studying its properties involves many experimental and theoretical issues focused around understanding hadron collider data and QCD predictions to unprecedented precision.
 The latter will be the main topic of the second half of this lecture.

 On the other hand, before we discuss the details of Higgs signatures, backgrounds, and related QCD aspects we should start with a discussion of electroweak symmetry breaking.
-Higgs physics at the LHC might well mean much more than just finding a light fundamental Higgs boson as predicted by the Standard Model of particle physics.
-Therefore, we prefer to follow an effective theory approach.
+Higgs physics at the LHC means much more than just finding a light fundamental Higgs boson as predicted by the Standard Model of particle physics.
+As a matter of fact, the discovery of a light Higgs boson was announced on July 4th, 2012, and we will briefly discuss it in Section~\ref{sec:higgs_discovery}.

+In our theory derivation in Section~\ref{sec:higgs_ewsb} we prefer to follow an effective theory approach.
 This means we do not start by writing down the Higgs potential and deriving the measured gauge boson and fermion masses.
 Instead, we step by step include gauge boson and fermion masses in our gauge theories, see what this means for the field content, and show how we can embed this mechanism in a renormalizable fundamental gauge theory.
 Only this last step will lead us to the Standard Model and the Higgs potential.
+In Section~\ref{sec:higgs_sm} we will return to the usual path and discuss the properties of the renormalizable Standard Model including high energy scales.
+This includes new physics effects in terms of higher--dimensional operators in Section~\ref{sec:higgs_pot}, an extended supersymmetric Higgs sector in Section~\ref{sec:higgs_2hdm}, and general effects of new particles in the Higgs potential in Section~\ref{sec:higgs_coleman}.

+In Section~\ref{sec:higgs_decays} we will start discussing Higgs physics at colliders, leading us to the Higgs discovery papers presented in Section~\ref{sec:higgs_discovery}.
+Higgs production in gluon fusion, weak boson fusion, and in association with a gauge boson will be in the focus of Sections~\ref{sec:higgs_gf} to~\ref{sec:higgs_wh}, with a special focus on QCD issues linked to jet radiation in Section~\ref{sec:higgs_cjv}.
+The LHC experiments have shown that they can not only discover a Higgs resonance, but also study many Higgs properties, some of which we discuss in Section~\ref{sec:higgs_beyond}.

+In our approach to the Higgs mechanism it is clear that a fundamental Higgs particle is not the only way to break the electroweak symmetry.
+We therefore discuss alternative embeddings in strongly interacting physics in Section~\ref{sec:higgs_alternatives}.
+This part will also include a very brief introduction to the hierarchy problem.
+Finally, in Section~\ref{sec:higgs_inflation} we will touch on a slightly more speculative link between Higgs physics and inflation.